ksahin/alembic/_posts/2019-01-03-7-numbers-e-commerce-price-monitoring.md

 #### It can take up to 120 hours a month to efficiently monitor 300 product.

-[Price monitoring](https://www.pricingbot.co) takes time, we calculated that checking prices can take up to 40 hours for small size e-commerce with 100 SKUs and two competitors for each of their products.
-This is why we developed our solution that allows you to automatically track all your competitor’s product prices while only spending 2 minutes setting up your account.
+[Price-monitoring](https://www.pricingbot.co) takes time, we calculated that checking prices can take up to 40 hours for small size e-commerce with 100 SKUs and two competitors for each of their products.
+This is why we developed a solution that allows you to automatically track all your competitor’s product prices while only spending 2 minutes setting up your account.

 #### 20% of people leave checkout because they found the product cheaper elsewhere.

-Even when a customer made the decision to add the product to his basket, one out of five will still check elsewhere the price and leave your e-commerce if they find it cheaper elsewhere.
+Even when a customer made the decision to add the product to his basket, one out of five will still check elsewhere the price and leave your e-commerce if they find it cheaper there.
 (4)